Record-keeping & pay slips

 A pay slip must include all of the following:

-- Any loadings, monetary allowances, bonuses, incentive-based payments, penalty rates, or other separately identifiable entitlement paid.
+- any loadings (including casual loading), monetary allowances, bonuses, incentive-based payments, penalty rates, or other separately identifiable entitlement paid.
+For example, a note could be included on a pay slip that the hourly rate incorporates the relevant casual loading.

 Additionally, where relevant, a pay slip must include any of the following: